 Kids in Life Vests, Always

-Regional Parks' other Russian River beaches do not have full-time lifeguards on duty, so we strongly recommend swimmers at those beaches wear life vests, especially if you're not a strong swimmer or you'll be drinking alcohol.
-Children, of course, should always be in life vests when they're in the river.
+Most of Sonoma County's Russian River beaches do not have full-time lifeguards on duty, so we strongly recommend swimmers wear life vests, especially if you're not a strong swimmer or you're drinking alcohol.
+Children should always be in life vests when they're in the river.

 Friends Don't Let Friends Swim Drunk

-Another safety concern we encounter on the river is excessive drinking.
+Another safety issue we encounter on the river is excessive drinking.
 Alcohol and swimming are a dangerous mix, so please practice moderation when you’re enjoying a day at the beach.
-River swimming requires a lot of judgment calls, based on changing conditions, and you don't want your thinking impaired.
+River swimming requires a lot of judgment calls, and you don't want your thinking impaired.

 And, lastly, please be a good neighbor while visiting river communities.
 Respect private property near the beaches.
-Stay out of people’s yards, keep the noise down, and properly dispose of litter.
+Stay out of people’s yards, keep the noise down, and don't litter.
 (That may mean packing out some trash to the parking lot or to your car.)

 The Russian River truly is a treasure for us in Sonoma County, so let's enjoy it safely.

-Editor's Note: This post was originally published in July 2016 and has been updated to reflect 2017 beach conditions.
+Editor's Note: This post was originally published in July 2016 and has been updated annually to reflect beach conditions.